bytestostring/nkn.ovh/API.md

 The method serves to delete nodes by their ID.

-- A key "NodesId" must be set:
+- The key "NodesId" must be set:
 If you use urlencoded request, the key must contain **string** with at least one node id.
-Multiple nodes id must be separated by comma.
+Multiple node IDs must be separated by commas.
 If you use json request, the key must contain **array of integers** with at least one node id.
-Multiple nodes id must be separate elements of the array.
+Multiple node IDs must be separate elements of the array.
-- A key "Hash" (string) must be set to valid Hash.
+- The key "Hash" (string) must be set to valid Hash.

 #### cURL example #1 (application/json), deleting multiple nodes: